Sun Valley, Idaho: Earl Holding (1977–2013)

 Four additional high-speed quads were installed in the 1990s.
 Two of these replaced older chairlifts on River Run (1992) and Seattle Ridge (1993), and two cut brand new paths: Lookout Express (1993) and Frenchman's (1994).
 The chairlift from River Run was purchased by Eldora Mountain Resort in Colorado.
 Baldy's 13 chairlifts have a capacity of over 23,000 skiers per hour.
 With an average of 3,500 skiers per day (& less than 6,000 skiers per day during peak periods), Sun Valley has kept the lift lines to a minimum, a rarity among major resorts.

-The Dollar mountain Lodge opened in November 2004.
+The Dollar Mountain Lodge opened in November 2004.
 This day lodge replaces the Dollar Cabin, and also serves as the headquarters for the Sun Valley Ski School.
 It is similar in construction to the newer day lodges at the big mountain.

 The interior of the original Sun Valley Lodge has been remodeled twice during Holding's ownership, in 1985 for the golden anniversary and again in 2004.
-The Sun Valley Inn was also remodeled recently.
+The Sun Valley Inn was also remodeled in 2018.

 The Sun Valley Golf Course saw significant improvement in the summer of 2008, with the opening of the new "White Cloud Nine" course on the site of the old Gun Club (relocated further down along Trail Creek road), as well as the opening of the "Sun Valley Club", a full service golf course club house built in the style of the resort's mountain day lodges, replacing a much smaller and older facility.

-The year also saw the opening of the "Sun Valley Pavilion," built in partnership with the Sun Valley Summer Symphony as a permanent home for the orchestra's annual three-and-a-half-week series of free concerts.
+The year also saw the opening of the "Sun Valley Pavilion", built in partnership with the Sun Valley Summer Symphony as a permanent home for the orchestra's annual three-and-a-half-week series of free concerts.
 The Pavilion is a performing arts facility that has hosted several well-known musical artists and more slated to perform in the near future.